fjorwb/ecommerce-rest-api-project/README.md

 npm install

-Will also run install script of package.json, which will generate an RSA key pair in a .env file.

 Open a PostgreSQL database of your choice.
 Schema with tables is located in db/init.sql.
 E.g., generate tables by running:

 npm run create-db

 #### Environment Variables
-Add the following fields with respective values to the .env file:
+Create a .env file in root directory and add the following fields with respective values:

 ###### Postgres Database
-PGHOST=
+- PGHOST=
-PGUSER=
+- PGUSER=
-PGDATABASE=
+- PGDATABASE=
-PGPASSWORD=
+- PGPASSWORD=
-PGPORT=
+- PGPORT=

 ###### Express server
-PORT=
+- PORT=
-SESSION_SECRET=
+- SESSION_SECRET=

 ###### Node.js
-NODE_ENV=
+- NODE_ENV=

 Then run the app: